Results 14,781 to 14,800 of 21075

 There's also tons of items that can boost your skills.
 One of the strange things about the rules in KotoR 2 is that you can stack boosts.
 Usually only the highest boost should apply, as seen in NWN2.
 My consul/master ran around with about 40 wisdom and still had over 20 strength and constitution.
 That really shouldn't be happening.

 Also, every companion can craft, just not on the Ebon Hawke.
-T3-M4 can basically craft everything by himself."Reason is the madness of the strongest"
+T3-M4 can basically craft everything by himself.to wound the autumnal city.

 11-05-2013, 01:20 AM #14793